carbon-language/carbon-lang/mlir/docs/Bufferization.md

 The easiest way to write a finalizing bufferize pass is to not write one at all!
-MLIR provides a pass `finalizing-bufferize` which eliminates the `memref.tensor_load` / `memref.buffer_cast` materialization ops inserted by partial bufferization passes and emits an error if that is not sufficient to remove all tensors from the program.
+MLIR provides a pass `finalizing-bufferize` which eliminates the `bufferization.to_tensor` / `bufferization.to_memref` materialization ops inserted by partial bufferization passes and emits an error if that is not sufficient to remove all tensors from the program.

 This pass is sufficient when partial bufferization passes have bufferized all the ops in the program, leaving behind only the materializations.
 When possible,